apache/www-site/content/legal/resolved.md

 binaries.
 Such use makes it clear that these dependencies are not a part of the open source code of the project.

-Material under the following licenses may be used as described above:
+You may use material under the following licenses, as described above:

 - [CMaps for PDF CJK Fonts](http://www.adobe.com/devnet/font/#pcfi)
 - JCR API jar ([Day Spec License](http://www.day.com/maven/jsr170/licenses/day-spec-license.htm) +